Back to Observability guides

 TracesData -> ResourceSpans -> ScopeSpans -> Span

-Here's an explanation of some of the major components of this structure:
+Here's an explanation of some of the major components in this structure:

-• TracesData: A collection of ResourceSpans, representing telemetry data associated with specific resources.
+• TracesData: A collection of ResourceSpans which represent telemetry data associated with specific resources such as a specific service or host.

-• ResourceSpans: Contains information about the Resource itself and multiple ScopeSpans, which groups spans based on their instrumentation scope.
+• ResourceSpans: This contains information about the Resource itself and multiple ScopeSpans for grouping spans based on their instrumentation scope.

 • ScopeSpans: Groups multiple spans that share the same InstrumentationScope (the library or component responsible for generating the span).

-• Span: This is the core building block of a trace, representing a single operation or activity.
+• Span: This is the core building block of a trace that represents a single operation or activity.

 • It includes identifiers like trace_id and span_id for linking spans within a trace.